raymondshawn/TODO-list/README.md

-creating a todo list using fontawesome api
+creating a todo list,with delete,edit and searching functionality